hzget/rust-apps/blog_state/Readme.md

 The `state` object behaves in this way: each time a post calls a method, it will delegate to a method of its state.

+In other words, the `post` method is the "frontend" used by the user client whereas the `state` method is the "backend" which actually does the job.

 For example, post.content() delegates to a content method defined on its state: